deanblackborough/random-grab-bag/README.md

 ## Description

-A bunch of utility classes that don't currently deserve their own dedicated library.
+A random grab bag of utility classes that have no fixed abode yet.

 ## Installation